eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 1. The User verifies that the Wallet Instance (i.e., the application the User is installing) is genuine and authentic and does not contain any malware or other threats.

-2. The User verifies that they can obtain the PID(s) or attestation(s) they need in an instance of this EUDI Wallet Solution.
-If the relevant PID Provider or Attestation Provider does not support the Wallet Solution, the User would not be able to use the Wallet Instance for obtaining those PID(s) or attestation(s).
+2. The User verifies that they can obtain the PID(s) they need in an instance of this EUDI Wallet Solution.
+If the relevant PID Provider does not support the Wallet Solution, the User would not be able to use the Wallet Unit for obtaining those PID(s).

 The next two sections discuss these trust relationships.